-- Put candles out when you leave the room, and make sure they're put out completely at night. - Children shouldn't be left alone with lit candles. - Keep pets away from lit candles.
+- Put candles out when you leave the room, and make sure they're put out completely at night. - Use a snuffer or a spoon to put out candles.
+It's safer than blowing them out when sparks can fly. - Children shouldn't be left alone with lit candles.

+with candles

+• Keep pets away from lit candles.